VonC/blog/PITCHME.md

 But you have "**pkg/profile**" (<https://github.com/pkg/profile>) from **Dave Cheney** (<https://github.com/davecheney>, <https://dave.cheney.net/>, <https://twitter.com/davecheney>)

+See "**PROFILING GO APPLICATIONS WITH FLAMEGRAPHS**" (<http://brendanjryan.com/golang/profiling/2018/02/28/profiling-go-applications.html>)" from **Brendan Ryan** (<https://twitter.com/brendan_j_ryan>) for the Uber approach to flamegraph.

-Alternative tool, with flamegraph support
+But this approach has now been superseded with the alternative `pprof` tool, with flamegraph support:

 <https://github.com/google/pprof>